 - New investigators without current or past NIH research project support (R01 or P01) as a principal investigator

 - Established, funded investigators with no previous work in PKD who want to test the applicability of their expertise to a PKD-related area

 - Established PKD investigators who want to test the feasibility of a new or innovative idea that constitutes a significant departure from their funded research

-All applicants must have faculty appointments at Mayo or their home institution and be independent investigators.
-Funding cannot be used for training purposes.
+Funding is open to both Mayo Clinic and non-Mayo investigators.
+All applicants must have faculty appointments at Mayo Clinic or at their home institution and be independent investigators.
+Funding can't be used for training purposes.

 There are two phases to the application process:

-- Phase I. Interested applicants must submit a one-page letter of intent that includes project goals, a biosketch, and a list of current and past research funding.
+- Phase I: Interested applicants submit a one-page letter of intent that includes project goals, a biosketch and a list of current and past research funding.

-- Phase II.
-Based on review of the letters of intent, candidates whose projects are well-aligned with PKD Center aims and cores and that have scientific merit will be invited to submit full research proposals.
+- Phase II: After review of the letters of intent, candidates whose projects are well aligned with the center's aims and cores and that have scientific merit are invited to submit full research proposals.